uswds/uswds-site/_components/date-picker/date-picker.md

       description: The date picker component will be required in terms of native form validation.
     - property: "`disabled`"
       element: input
-      description: The date picker component will be disabled/readonly.
-You can re-enable by executing the enable procedure on the component.
+      description: Disables the visible date input and calendar button.
+Both are removed from the tab order.
+Use the enable procedure to re-enable the component.
+    - property: '`aria-disabled="true"`'
+      element: input
+      description: Keeps the visible date input and calendar button focusable while making the input read-only and preventing the calendar from opening.
     - property: "`data-default-value`"
       element: .usa-date-picker
       description: The date picker input will set this value if it is a valid date.
 The date should be in the format `YYYY-MM-DD`.